Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Neighborhood: The Battery

-The Bosque Fountain was one that was made for kids to play in!
+The Bosque Fountain is a fantastic water play area in New York designed specifically for children to enjoy!
 With multiple water jets shooting up at different times, kids are always guessing as to which jets are going to go off.
 This fountain also is a great place to relax and take in the rest of beautiful Battery Park.

 Domino Park